-Mulholland Highway Scenic Corridor Completion Project, Phase
+Mulholland Highway Scenic Corridor Phase III Project

-Mulholland Highway between Paul Revere Drive
+Mulholland Highway between Paul Revere

-and Mulholland Drive
+Drive and Mulholland Drive and from Declaration Avenue to

 The Measure R Mulholland Highway corridor